 The last option you may consider is to have an excursion yourself.
-There is however, at the moment, an issue with the baggage.
+There is, however, at the moment, an issue with the baggage.
 The airport does not offer any locker.
-On my last trip I just rented a car for $30 and left my luggage inside, the easiest option.
+On my last trip, I just rented a car for $30 and left my luggage inside, the easiest option.

 This is a list of activities, attraction and things to do in Doha in case you stay for one or more nights in Qatar.

-This market is located right in the centre of the old part of the city and it’s a must see for any visit to Doha.
+This market is located right in the centre of the old part of the city and it’s a must-see for any visit to Doha.

 The Souq Waqif market has been there for a long time, used mostly by the Bedouins to exchange animals and local products.
-In 2004 the government decided to refurbished it in an Arab style keeping the small alleys and the tiny lanes.
+In 2004 the government decided to refurbish it in an Arab style keeping the small alleys and the tiny lanes.
 Definitely a great decision.

 It’s super easy to get lost however it’s not that complicated to get out as it is not that big and it’s bordered on all sides by either multi-lane roads or huge squares.
 Just walk in the straight direction for a while and eventually you will be out.

-In the above map I have highlighted the area used by the market.
+In the above map, I have highlighted the area used by the market.
 I also marked with the yellow colour the street where you can find all the bars and restaurants.